zhutoutoutousan/A-study-note-as-a-beginner/study/Heuristics/academic.md

 - Metaphors provide powerful techniques for learning
 - The more abstract the idea is, the more important it is to practice in order to bring those ideas into reality for you
 - Cramming does not only hurt the integrity of your knowledge structure, but also brings negative emotions towards the target subject if done wrong.
 However, in some extreme scenarios it serves as the only option.
 Only use this technique when you have a very good reason.
+- For EE, it would be a good practice to learn by starting a project.
 ### Focused modes
 - Used when dealing with old patterns
 ### Diffuse modes